emimontesdeoca/azure-backup-installer/README.md

 Small tool that giving a .zip backup from Azure restores the bacpac and installs the website in IIS.

+## Help

+.NET Framework version is not working, help appreciated.

 ## App.config

 Before using you need to add an app.config with the name `AzureBackupInstaller.dll.config`.